jojijacobk/JavaScript-Knowledge/DOM.md

 ## Custom Attributes

-You can mark any custom value to an element using classes.
+You can mark any custom value to an element using CSS classes.
 But, they are least elegant for this use case.
 Better approach is to use custom attributes.
 But, there is a catch that as HTML is a living standard, they might introduce an attribute similar to your own custom attribute.
 To avoid that conflict you can use `data-*` attribute.
 Any custom attributes you add with prefix `data-` will not conflict as they are reserved for programmers.
 And, such values are also accessible via `elem.dataset` property.

 ```
 //HTML